audreycs/ImpScore/README.md

 # ImpScore

-This is the repository for paper "*ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Language*"
+This is the repository for paper [ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence](https://openreview.net/forum?id=gYWqxXE5RJ) accepted to ICLR 2025.

 ## Metric Model
-### Metric training
+### Usage 1: Download on Huggingface
+A trained ImpScore metric is available for download on HuggingFace [[link](https://huggingface.co/audreyeleven/ImpScore)].
+Instructions on how to use **ImpScore** is introduced there.

+### Usage 2: Local Training
 The code for training the metric is in the repository:
 ```plaintext
 ├── all_data.csv // training data